rajatsachdeva/Complete_Java_Masterclass/13-Java_Collections/109-Sets_&_HashSet/README.md

 If you want to ensure that there are no duplicates in your collection than Set is best choice rather than a List.

+Just like List and Maps its possible to create Raw Sets

+A Set cannot be an element of itself

+Best performing implementation of Set is HashSet and that uses hashes to store the items now this is just like HashMap Class, in fact it uses a HashMap as of Java 8.
+So whenever an item is added to HashSet it is internally added as a key in a HashMap with a dummy value.

+Union and Intersection is allowed on Sets